-When a member of the ECG receives a warning of a real or potential emergency, that member will immediately contact any municipal representative of the ECG and direct them to initiate the notification of the ECG.
+When a member of the ECG receives a warning of a real or potential emergency, that member will immediately contact the CAO and direct them to initiate the notification of the ECG.
 The member initiating the call must provide pertinent details (i.e. - a time and place for the ECG to meet) as part of the notification procedure.
+The CAO will notify the CEMC who will notify the rest of the ECG.
+Should the CAO or CEMC not be readily available to continue the call chain, the calling ECG member will continue calling the remainder of the ECG until all members of the ECG are notified.

-Where a threat of an impending emergency exists, any member of the ECG may initiate the notification procedure and place ECG members on standby.
+Where a threat of an impending emergency exists, any member of the ECG may initiate the notification procedure and place ECG members on standby as per the above priority notification chain.

-If deemed appropriate, the individual ECG members may initiate their own internal notification procedures of their staff and volunteer organizations.
+If deemed appropriate, the individual ECG members may initiate their own internal notification procedures for their staff and volunteer organizations.